Office space planning: Business needs

-For example: call centers to require an undertaking of their business ‘on-screen’ and require small desk areas per staff member, minimum document storage, and may have limited requirements for photocopying facilities and printing.
+For example: call centers to require an undertaking of their business 'on-screen' and require small desk areas per staff member, minimum document storage, and may have limited requirements for photocopying facilities and printing.
 In contrast, companies handling paper-based documentation will require larger desks for their staff, room for records, archive facilities, photocopying, and printing facilities close to hand.
 Some companies require space planning to view analyzed with flexibility due to housing distinct business needs such as laboratory, design, and research spaces.
 Some facility space planners must also plan for storage solutions within a corporate setting for organizations with heavy product use.

+Office peacocking

+Office peacocking refers to a strategic workplace redesign to incentivize in-person work by making the office more engaging and inviting through ergonomics, aesthetics, and amenities.
+Office peacocking aesthetics may include sectional sofas, deep-pile rugs, and large video monitors.
+Office peacocking arose in conjunction with return to office policies post COVID.

 Accommodation standards

 Organizations often have a policy on the minimum standards of accommodation for each staff grade.
 Administration staff may work in open plan offices whereas managers may have individual offices, sized on a seniority basis.
 In open plan, offices screens are sometimes used between desks to reduce noise and provide an element of privacy.